yorgopetsas/42Barcelona/README.md

 	the ability to adapt and find concrete solutions to problems based on current knowledge and tools.

 ## Projects:
-* <span style="font-size:25px">Libft</span> -> Creation of the first own library with basic operations using only write and malloc
+* <b style="font-size:25px;">Libft</b> -> Creation of the first own library with basic operations using only write and malloc

-* <div style="font-size:25px">Get Next Line</div> -> In this project we have to handle a file and return the next line handeling with variable BUFFER_SIZE
+* <div style="font-size:25px;">Get Next Line</div> -> In this project we have to handle a file and return the next line handeling with variable BUFFER_SIZE

-* <lu style="font-size:25px">Print_F</lu> -> In this project we need to develop our own print_f function only using our code and the <stdarg.h> library for handeling arguments passed from the Terminal
+* <b style="font-size:25px;">Print_F</b> -> In this project we need to develop our own print_f function only using our code and the <stdarg.h> library for handeling arguments passed from the Terminal

-* <li style="font-size:25px">Born2BeRoot</li> -> In this project we setup a virtual machine, create users, groups, password policies, setup FIREWARE, sudo, SSH access, a cron job, update hostnames and some other small settings. <b>IMPORTANT:</b> No code presented as the VM is 2GB.
+* <b style="font-size:25px;">Born2BeRoot</b> -> In this project we setup a virtual machine, create users, groups, password policies, setup FIREWARE, sudo, SSH access, a cron job, update hostnames and some other small settings. <b>IMPORTANT:</b> No code presented as the VM is 2GB.